mflaxman/blind-xpub/WHY.md

 Of course it's imortant to keep in mind that from a security perspective, loss of the BIP39 seed words *or* the passphrase means total loss of funds.

 This proposal **completely eliminates** this concern.

-### Having Multiple Secure Locations

-While `4-of-7` multisig sounds great, how many people have access to `7` secure locations with around the clock security?

-A scheme that enables 1 (or more) semi-trusted collaborative custodians (e.g. a lawyer, accountant, heir, close friend, "uncle Jim" bitcoiner, collaborative custody service, etc) to participate in a multisig quorum with *zero* knowledge of what they're protecting mitigates this concern (and can supply geographic/jurisdictional diversity).

-Under current best-practices, a holder of a BIP39 seed phrase used in a `4-of-7` multisig wallet may be able to learn substantial information about what they're protecting.
-While [multisig is strictly superior to Shamir's Secret Sharing Scheme](https://btcguide.github.io/why-multisig-advanced#shamirs-secret-sharing-scheme), having multiple seeds floating around that may convey information about what they're protecting introduces new risks (and provides a choke-point for governments to gain access to information about private holdings).